Cray-HPE/docs-sat/portal/developer-portal/install/Configure_SAT_Using_CFS.md

     being installed.
 - 'manager' and 'master' are used interchangeably in the steps below.
 - If upgrading SAT, the existing configuration will likely include other Cray EX product entries.
-Update the SAT entry as desribed in this procedure.
+Update the SAT entry as described in this procedure.
 The *HPE Cray EX System Software Getting Started Guide* provides guidance on how and when to update the entries for the other products.